| | | |

 grandma and Ernie a few winters in the early 50s when dad worked in Calgary with a

+ventilation company.
 Her quiet and

 careful way made impressions on me even as a small boy ...
 But It is